 Job's Daughters is a young women's fraternal organization.
-Since its establishment in 1921 it has used its name and emblem1 as collective marks.
+Since its establishment in 1921 it has used its name and emblem as collective marks.
 Since its inception Job's Daughters has licensed at least one jeweler to produce jewelry for it.
 Job's Daughters sells some of the licensed jewelry directly to its members.
 Jewelry bearing the name or emblem is also sold by approximately 31,000 retailers across the nation.
 Most of these retailers presumably have no connection with the Job's Daughters organization.
-Some sell jewelry manufactured by Job's Daughters' licensees; others sell jewelry manufactured by Job's Daughters' licensees; others sell jewelry manufactured by jewelers not licensed by the organization.
+Some sell jewelry manufactured by Job's Daughters' licensees; others sell jewelry manufactured by jewelers not licensed by the organization.

 Lindeburg makes and sells fraternal jewelry.
 In 1954 it began selling jewelry and related items bearing the Job's Daughters insignia.
 In 1957 Lindeburg asked the Job's Daughters trademark committee to designate it an "official jeweler."
 The committee refused and in 1964 and 1966 asked Lindeburg to stop manufacturing and selling unlicensed jewelry.
 Lindeburg did not comply with this request.
-In 1973 Lindeburg again sought permission to act as an official jeweler
+In 1973 Lindeburg again sought permission to act as an official jeweler for Job's Daughters.
+Permission was granted for one year and then withdrawn.